When Should I Use The Present Simple Tense?Present Uses

 - I'm going to make dinner after I watch the news.

 7: We use the present simple in the first and the zero conditionals.
-(See the conditionals section
+(See the conditionals section for more information.)

 - If it rains, we won't come.